-Glossary of Terms
+5. Glossary of Terms

-A supplemental glossary of paper stock terms is located at the end of the Domestic Transactions section.
+A supplemental glossary of paper stock terms is located at the end of the Guidelines for Paper Stock.
 The purpose of this limited list of terms is to help the user better understand specific grade definitions contained within this Circular.